puzzithinker/Dotfiler/README.md

 **Dotfiler** is a Bash tool created to quickly set up Kali/Parrot machines with personal presets.

 ## Why
 **Dotfiler** is an installer that sets up several network and web application penetration testing tools.
 Configuration dotfiles are symbolic linked with `stow` for administration.

-I am not the author of the installed tools, and the user takes full responsibility for responsibly using the tools.
+I am not the author of the installed tools, and the user takes full responsibility for ethically using the tools.

 ## Whats in it